typicode/husky/docs/get-started.md

 git update-index --again
 ```

-See also [lint-staged](https://github.com/lint-staged/lint-staged) if you need more.
+_This is a basic but workinkg example, check [lint-staged](https://github.com/lint-staged/lint-staged) if you need more._

 ### Disabling hooks

-Husky doesn't force Git hooks and can be globally disabled if wished.
-They can be made opt-in as well.

-_For manual setup and more information, see the [How To](how-to) section._
+Husky doesn't force Git hooks.
+It can be globally disabled (`HUSKY=0`) or be opt-in if wanted.
+See the [How To](how-to) section for manual setup and more information.